 The only drawback is that the Atmos canister doesn't have a valve to release CO2, meaning that if coffee is roasted or ground right before being stored in the canister, it will take longer to properly de-gas.
 This is a small annoyance, of course, and would have only a slight effect on your coffee's flavor.
 Plus, users say you can gradually release air by twisting the lid every so often.
 Overall, the Atmos is one of the highest-rated and most trusted coffee canisters you can buy.

-Best Budget: OXO Good Grips POP Container 1.7 Qt.
+Best Budget: OXO Steel Coffee POP Container (1.7 Qt) with Scoop

 Value for money